 - More video games and simulators including Ned’s favourite, the Typhoon.

-- More Prize-winning ticket games and the Prize Shop
+- More Prize-winning ticket games

 - Fruit machines